Tax Planning

 Key Points to Remember

-• Your NI record is available at www.gov.uk/check-national-insurance-record—it shows every year of your working life and exactly which years have gaps.
+• Your NI record is available free at www.gov.uk/check-national-insurance-record and shows every year of your working life with exact gaps.

-• You can normally backpay voluntary contributions for up to 6 years (the current tax year plus the previous 5 years).
+• You can normally backpay voluntary contributions for 6 years (current tax year plus previous 5 years).
 Years older than that are generally unrecoverable.

-• The extended deadline to backpay all the way to 2006 closed on April 5, 2025.
-If you missed it, any gaps from before 2019/20 are now permanently beyond the 6-year window and cannot be filled.
+• The extended deadline to backpay all the way to 2006 closed on 5 April 2025.
+If you missed it, any gaps from before 2020/21 are now permanently beyond recovery.

 • You do not need to fill all gaps.
-The decision framework focuses on which years are worth filling based on your situation, age and return plans.
+The decision framework focuses on which years within the 6-year window are worth filling based on your situation.

 • Once you reach State Pension age and claim, any unfilled gaps become permanent.
 You cannot improve your record after you start receiving your pension.